elsa-workflows/elsa-website/docs/installing-elsa-designer.md

 sidebar_label: Designer
 ---

+> NOTE: There's no need to install the designer yourself if you are using [Elsa Dashboard](./installing-elsa-dashboard.md).
+Elsa Dashboard already embeds the designer in the appropriate MVC view.
+>
+> The below guide is intended for those who wish to reuse the HTML5 workflow designer web component without relying on Elsa Dashboard.

 The easiest way to install the Elsa workflow designer is by including the following script tag in your HTML document:

 ```html